nobodymx/Resilient-swarm-communications-with-meta-graph-convolutional-networks/README.md

 Fei-Lab

 ## Problem Descriptions
-This work propose a meta GCN algorithm to realize the fast connectivity restore of initially connected robotic networks (RNs) with random nodes destroyed afterwards.
+This work proposes a meta GCN algorithm to realize the fast connectivity restore of initially connected robotic networks (RNs) with random nodes destroyed afterward.
 Specifically, we first propose a GCO to heal the connectivity of the RNs and prove its convergence with contracting mapping.
 We then extend the GCO to a GCN with a carefully designed Lagrange-form loss function.
 The GCN is trained to find the healing topology of the RNs.
-Thirdly, we utilize the meta learninig scheme to find potential parameters for GCN, which can speed up its on-line training.
+Thirdly, we utilize the meta-learning scheme to find potential parameters for GCN, which can speed up its online training.
 In addition, we also consider the general destructions to the RNs and propose an efficient algorithm to restore the connectivity of RNs based on the proposed meta GCN.

-## Display of Main Results Demo
+## Main Results Demo
 ### One-off UEDs
 randomly destruct 150 robots (e.g. UAVs) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp; &nbsp; &nbsp;     randomly destruct 100 robots (e.g.UAVs)